danielkazak/shaiba_project/README.md

 blocked for most of you.
 But that's gonna be solved soon enough.

 What you can do for now is:
-* You can get funny generated sentences in the home page, by clicking on shaiba's head.
+* You can get funny generated sentences in the home page, by clicking on Shaiba's head.
 * You can explore the hall of fame, to see what other users voted to.
 * You can contact through the info.
 * You can get the mobile app (if you own and android phone), to get funny sentences much more easily!